 It’s a very good practice to update your customers about account related activities like recent charges, billing related issues, upcoming trial expirations, plan changes, and similar things.

 Stunning helps SAAS companies reduce churn due to failed payments by making sure that customer credit card info is always current.

 It offers Pre-Dunning & Dunning emails, among many other types of important emails that can be sent to your customers based on important events in their Stripe account.
 Pre-Dunning emails are emails that are sent to your customers when their credit card is about to expire.
 Dunning emails are the emails you send to customer when you are unable to charge the card for any reason.
 Both of them offer the customer an easy way to keep their billing information updated, so that their subscription stays active, and so that you don’t lose revenue.
 Stunning can even keep card information up to date automatically in some cases, so your customers only get emails when they need to.

 It also shows you how much of your revenue has been saved, and how much is currently at risk due to failed payments and expiring credit cards.

-Stunning has rescued over $40 million in recurring revenue for its customers since its launch in January of 2013.
+Stunning has rescued over $6 billion in recurring revenue for its customers since its launch in January of 2013.

 Stunning has a ready to use email infrastructure.
 Using it you can set up welcome emails, trial expiration emails, fully customizable HTML receipts, cancellation emails, and more, without writing a single line of code.